47ng/cloak/README.md

 Commands:
-  generate                   Generate an AES-GCM key encrypt [key]              Encrypt stdin decrypt                    Decrypt stdin revoke <keyFingerprint>    Remove a key from the keychain keychain [options] [full]  List the contents of the environment keychain
+  generate                   Generate an AES-GCM key encrypt [options] [key]    Encrypt stdin decrypt                    Decrypt stdin revoke <keyFingerprint>    Remove a key from the environment keychain keychain [options] [full]  List the contents of the environment keychain

 # Start by generating an empty keychain and master key: